“Simplicity is the ultimate sophistication.”

 - Choose small daily acts of kindness.
-Instead of small acts of judgment and criticism towards the people around you.
+Instead of small acts of judgment and criticism towards the people around you (and towards yourself).

 - Don’t make mountains out of molehills.
-Before you you start thinking too much about something and building it up something big in your head, ask yourself “am I making a mountain out of a molehill here?
-And if you get lost victim thinking in some way then ask yourself “does anyone on the planet have it worse than me right now?”.
+Before you start thinking too much about something and building it up something big in your head, ask yourself: “Am I making a mountain out of a molehill here?”
+And if you get lost in victim thinking then ask yourself: “Does anyone on the planet have it worse than me right now?”.

-- Spend 15 minutes each Sunday to plan the next week.
+- Spend 10-15 minutes each Sunday or Monday morning to plan out the week.
 Write down your plans for the week, organize your prioritized to-do list and get ready for the week before you are in the middle of it all.
 This will help you to find more clarity, get more of the most important things done next week and minimize stress.

 - Cancel subscriptions for things you rarely get around to watching or reading anyway.